Chris-ylGao/sql-learning.github.io/index.md

 ## Theme: sql-learing
 ## description: mark down the nots and recods of sql

+# 1.Manage data stored in a relational database
-# 1. Create a table
+## 1.1 Create a table
 ```ruby
 CREATE TABLE tableName(
 ```